platformsh/platformsh-docs/src/gettingstarted/developing/dev-environments/next-steps.md

 title: "Next steps"
 weight: 4
 toc: false
+aliases:
+  - "/gettingstarted/dev-environments/next-steps.html"
 ---

-In this guide you learned how to create and activate live feature environments, test them, and merge them into production safely using [backups](/administration/backup-and-restore/).
+In this guide you learned how to create and activate live feature environments, test them, and merge them into production safely using [backups](/administration/backup-and-restore.html).

 Don't stop now!
 There are many more features that make Platform.sh helpful to developers.